 Art is a place in the curriculum where students simultaneously use hands, heart, eyes and mind.
 The art program seeks ultimately to heighten visual perception.
 The program focuses on providing guidance that encourages creativity, critical thinking skills, self-expression, and mastery of techniques, building a foundation on which to grow.
 Students are encouraged to observe the world around them while weaving the studio experiences in and around classrooms curriculum and focus/theme.
 The curriculum will be used as a springboard for creating visual statements while introducing different mediums/materials, investigating other periods and cultures, and reinforcing art elements and principles.
 Children are encouraged to express themselves through the manipulation of various mediums such as clay, charcoal, acrylics, watercolor, and pastels.

 The Physical Education and Movement Program at Jarrow provides children with the opportunity to experience total involvement.
 This requires that the child use his/her body, mind, emotions and imagination with enthusiasm.
 We encourage children in this class not only to learn a specific activity but also to grow as individuals and use their entire personality in order to move with understanding and control, in large groups or by themselves.
 Children at Jarrow —whether they are in Toddler, Primary or Elementary programs— learn about the variety of creative and efficient movements which the human body is capable of producing.
-This is aided by the use of many different types of movement, materials and apparatus.
+This is aided by the use of many different types of movement, materials, and apparatus.
 The goals at Jarrow for children in P.E. and Movement are to help children understand the importance of teamwork, sportsmanship, safety, proper technique and most importantly to have fun when engaged in an athletic activity.

 The Music Program at Jarrow centers on empowering all children to be musicians.
 Becoming fluent in the language of music gives a person a way to understand people of other cultures and other times.
 It also provides a sense of unity, history, and self-expression that lasts a lifetime.
 Music affords a medium for student learning successes, empowerment, and creativity.
-Rhythmic movement plays a large part of the internalization of music and math skills; as students get older they learn increasingly sophisticated movements and dance.
+Rhythmic movement plays a large part in the internalization of music and math skills; as students get older they learn increasingly sophisticated movements and dance.
 Additionally, students learn to sing with proper technique, to read music notation, and to play instruments.
 Listening skills develop as children learn to describe what they hear with increasingly descriptive language.

 The awareness children begin to develop through the acquisition of a foreign language reinforces the Montessori’s goal of “education for peace.”
 This idea of “education for peace” is central to the mission of Jarrow’s Spanish Program.
 It creates a foundation for children to become engaged, culturally aware individuals in an increasingly interdependent world.